0xronin/30-days-SmartContractProgrammer/Day12/ReadMe.md

     // require(success, "call failed");

-    (bool success, bytes memory data) = _test.delegatecall( abi.ecodeWithSelector(TestDelegateCall.setVars.selector, _num)
+    (bool success, bytes memory data) = _test.delegatecall( abi.encodeWithSelector(TestDelegateCall.setVars.selector, _num)
     );
     require(success, "delegatecall failed");
   }
 }
 ```
-- the state variables of the contract that is called ```TestDelegateCall`` will not be updated, instead the state variables of the contract that called gets updates.
-Here it will be ```DelegateCall`` contract's variables.
+- the state variables of the contract that is called ```TestDelegateCall``` will not be updated, instead the state variables of the contract that called gets updates.
+Here it will be ```DelegateCall``` contract's variables.
 - we can update the logic of the contract that gets called, even though we cannot change any of the code in the contract that makes the delegatecall.
 - please keep in mind, when using the delegatecall to update the logic, all of the state variables have to be the same and must be in the same order.